oh2mp/esp32_ds1820_ble/README.md

 Eg. Ruuvi tag (quite expensive) and Xiaomi Mijia (very cheap but only 0-60°C)

 With a "traditional" DS18x20 you can get temperature range -55 to +125°C cheaply.
-This may be usable if you want to measure temperatures eg. in a sauna, freezer or water tank.
+This may be usable if you want to measure temperatures eg. in a sauna, a freezer or a water tank.

 This sketch supports only one sensor because the Smart RV and BLE2MQTT recognize sensors by the mac address of the beacon.
 If you want to use more than one sensor with one ESP32, this solution might not be the right